Information Regarding Community Based Mental Health Services

 Allowing Time for the Relationship to Develop

-A strong therapeutic relationship takes time to build.
-Families are encouraged to allow 3 to 6 sessions for this relationship to form before deciding whether counseling is or is not a good fit.
+A strong therapeutic relationship takes time.
+Families are encouraged to allow 3–6 sessions before deciding whether a provider is a good fit.

 - Your child’s pediatrician or primary care provider